 14-day cooling-off period

 Vodafone is one of the largest network providers around, so you’re in safe hands if you do choose this network.
 An extensive roaming network reflects Vodafone’s international nature, with free-to-roam European destinations and more than 100 global locations that receive roaming coverage for a small daily fee.
+This is something that hasn’t changed since Brexit, but do keep an eye out for this in the future and it’s always worth asking the roaming question, especially now the UK is out of the EU.

-Contracts are 24-months long and compared to other suppliers, Vodafone isn’t very flexible on this front.
+Contracts are 24 months long and compared to other suppliers, Vodafone isn’t very flexible on this front.
 However, bolt-ons let you add in more minutes, texts or international calls whenever you want.

 Build your own plan